Tauvic/robotframework-eventlogger/README.md

 ```
 Arguments for EventLogger.Init:

-* maxWait: The maximum timeout in milliseconds to wait for events to settle.
+* `maxWait`: The maximum timeout in milliseconds to wait for events to settle.

-* minIdle: The minimum time in milliseconds of inactivity (no new API requests) to consider events settled.
+* `minIdle`: The minimum time in milliseconds of inactivity (no new API requests) to consider events settled.

-* waitAfter: A comma-separated list of Robot Framework keywords.
+* `waitAfter`: A comma-separated list of Robot Framework keywords.
 The Event Logger will automatically wait for events after the execution of these specified keywords.

-* alerts: An optional locator (e.g., XPath) to identify elements on the page that represent application alerts or error messages.
+* `alerts`: An optional locator (e.g., XPath) to identify elements on the page that represent application alerts or error messages.
 These will be specifically tracked and included in the reports.

 ## 3. Report the Events
 To generate a report of all collected events and alerts after each test, add the EventLogger.Report keyword to your test teardown: